-NCC grants planning permission for a range of developments within Norfolk, including minerals extraction, waste management and disposal and NCC's own developments (for example: - schools and libraries).
+The County Council (CC) grants planning permission for a range of developments within Norfolk, including minerals extraction, waste management and disposal and the CC's own developments (for example: - schools and libraries).

 All other planning applications, including applications for residential, office, industrial, and retail development are determined by the relevant Local Planning Authorities (LPAs) comprising the District/Borough/City Council or the Broads Authority.